 Check out this post for more details and overland travel to and from Jordan.

-Travelling around Jerusalem with kids is fairly easy.
-While a guided tour is always a convenient and hassle-free way to visit the tourist sights in Jerusalem, the city has a wonderful public transport system, and it is easy to hop on a bus, tram or train.
+Travelling around Jerusalem with kids is relatively easy.
+A guided tour in Jerusalem is always a convenient and hassle-free way to visit the tourist sights.
+Alternatively, the city has a wonderful public transport system, and hopping on a bus, tram, or train is easy.
 Just be aware that public transport does not operate during the Sabbath.

 Taxis are another popular option, and there are plenty around.
 Note that tipping isn’t expected, but it’s common to round up the fare.
 Taxis do run during the Sabbath, but fares will be higher.